12-year-old Benigna Cardoso da Silva was killed by her would-be rapist.

-St. Maria Goretti is well known for being a “martyr for purity,” fighting the young man who sexually assaulted her and begging him not to sin, even to the point of death.
-Since her canonization in 1950 the Church has begun recognizing other individuals who had a similar desire to respect God’s gift of chastity, not even backing down when their lives were threatened.
+St. Maria Goretti is well known for being a “martyr for purity,” fighting the young man who sexually assaulted her and begging him not to sin, even to the point of losing her life.
+Since her canonization in 1950, the Church has recognized other individuals with similar stories.

-Such was the case for Benigna Cardoso da Silva, a holy 12-year-old girl living in Santana do Cariri, Brazil.
-At an early age she had a desire to receive the Eucharist, and after making her First Communion was firm in her resolution to keep the 10 Commandments.
+One such example is Benigna Cardoso da Silva, a holy 12-year-old girl living in Santana do Cariri, Brazil.
+At an early age she had a desire to receive the Eucharist, and after making her First Communion, was firm in her resolution to keep the 10 Commandments.

 She never missed Mass and would freely offer penance on First Fridays in honor of the Sacred Heart of Jesus.
-Benigna also read the Bible on a regular basis and sought out the counsel of her parish priest when a boy her age started to make unwanted advances.
+Benigna also read the Bible on a regular basis.
+When a boy her age started making unwanted advances, she sought out the counsel of her parish priest.

 Then on October 24, 1941, the boy hid in the bushes in hopes of catching Benigna off guard when she was fetching water.
-He was hoping to rape her, but she valiantly fought off his attempts and prevented him from forcing himself upon her.
+He was hoping to rape her, but she managed to fight off his attempts and prevented him from forcing himself upon her.